pulcy/vault-monkey/README.md

 # Vault-monkey

 Vault-monkey is an application that extracts secrets from a [vault](https://vaultproject.io).
-It is designed to be used in a micro-service environment running autonomously.
+It is designed to be used in a micro-service environment, running autonomously.

+Vault-monkey formats the extracted secrets as individual files, or as key-value pairs formatted into an environment file.

+All extract functions use a 2 step server login, that is designed to simplify management of large clusters of machines, where access policies are organized per cluster-job pair instead of machine-job pair.
+See [authentication scheme](#Authentication Scheme).

 ## Usage

+### Extracting secrets

-### Extract one or more secrets as environment variables
+#### Extract one or more secrets as environment variables

 `vault-monkey extract env --target <environment-file-path> <key>=<path>[#<field]...`